NJShore Guide

 Alcohol Rules

-Most NJ beaches prohibit alcohol.
-Using an opaque cooler doesn't make it legal - beach patrols can inspect coolers.
-Stick to non-alcoholic beverages on the sand.
+Most NJ beaches prohibit alcohol — Asbury Park, Belmar, Spring Lake, Cape May.
+An opaque cooler doesn't make it legal.
+Beach patrols can and do inspect coolers.
+Stick to non-alcoholic on the sand.

 Sand and Wheels